Introduction to low energy lighting

 As discussed earlier, energy saving lightbulbs will save you money within your house as they use less electricity to produce the same amount of light.
 Another really simple way to save on your electricity bill is to turn lights off when you are not using them!

 Here are a few tips that will help you achieve this:

 - If you are leaving a room, turn off the lights – even if only for a few minutes you will save energy.

-- Have a range of different lights within your rooms with different switches, this will allow you can achieve the lighting you need.
+- Have a range of different lights within your rooms with different switches, this will allow you to achieve the lighting you need.

 - If you have external lights, use a movement sensor that will activate the lights when people approach.
 This means that they will not be on all the time, and save you power.